nickzoic/mpy-tut/tut/input-and-output.md

     pwm.duty(512)

 `freq` sets the frequency (in Hz) and `duty` sets the duty cycle between 0 (always off) and 1023 (always on).
+Beyond about 30Hz, the LED will no longer appear to be flashing, instead it will be changing in perceived brightness.

 This lets you fade the LED in and out like so:

      import machine
      import time